cyberbotics/webots-doc/reference/viewpoint.md

 adding the instance number to the `follow` field value using the format "`<name>:<number>`".

-The `followOrientation` field can be used to follow an object orientation (in addition to position).
-This can be useful for example to see as if the viewpoint was the robot eyes.
-The `follow` field should be set with a valid object name otherwise this field will have no effect.
+The `followOrientation` field can be used to make the viewpoint follow also the orientation of an object (in addition to its position).
+If `followOrientation` is true, the viewpoint is fully attached to the followed object, like an embedded camera onboard a robot.
+The `follow` field should be set with a valid object name otherwise the `followOrientation` field has no effect.